-Compassion & Choices is the leading nonprofit organization working to improve care and expand choice at the end of life.
-Since 1980, we have worked to change attitudes, practices and policies so that everyone can access the information and options they need to have more control and comfort at the end of life.
+Compassion & Choices is the leading nonprofit organization working to improve care, expand options and empower everyone to chart their end-of-life journey.
+For more than 30 years we have worked to change attitudes, practices and policies so that everyone can access the information and options they need to have more control and comfort at the end of life.

 1967